 The Las Vegas Men’s Chorus creates safe spaces for our community and allies through musical experiences which inspire all of us to be stronger together.

-The Las Vegas Men's Chorus was founded in 1993 by a small group of men who simply wanted to sing.
+The Las Vegas Men's Chorus (LVMC) was founded in 1993 by a small group of men who simply wanted to sing.
 Over the next 30 years, the LVMC found itself providing much more than music: a place to create and foster community and safe spaces through live performances.
 Social justice, inclusion, diversity, and equity are now at the forefront of LVMC's programming.
-From humble beginnings of 10 members and 30 patrons, we now boast 75+ active members and 500+ patrons in the audience at three fully-produced mainstage concerts annually with many community outreach events interspersed throughout the season.
+From humble beginnings of 10 members and 30 patrons, we now boast 100+ active members and 2,000+ patrons in the audience annually at three fully-produced Mainstage Concerts with many Community Outreach Events benefitting thousands more interspersed throughout.
+Patrons describe attending an LVMC concert as “experiencing joy”.

-Our performance history includes World AIDS Day, Las Vegas Aviators Pride Night, Latin Grammy Awards "Los Producers" benefiting the Michael J. Fox Foundation, Las Vegas Pride, Golden Rainbow, Las Vegas Prime Timers, Las Vegas Clark County Library District benefits, Arthur Murray Las Vegas Showcase, and Gateway Arts Foundation.
-Every year in partnership with the Clark County School District, we perform at "Sing Out: A Tenor/ Bass Choral Festival" intended to bolster confidence and lifelong love of singing in our community's young men.
-As a GALA Chorus member, we attended the 2016 GALA Festival with over 125 choruses from around the world and will attend this quadrennial event again in 2024.
+We extend safe spaces to the Las Vegas Valley with members giving 12,000+ community service hours annually.
+We ensure we “use our voices for good” through Community Outreach events including World AIDS Day, Las Vegas Aviators Pride Night, Latin Grammy Awards "Los Producers" benefitting the Michael J. Fox Foundation, Las Vegas Pride, Ribbon of Life benefitting Golden Rainbow HIV/AIDS fund, Las Vegas Prime Timers, Las Vegas Clark County Library District benefits, Christ Church Episcopal Community Concerts, Arthur Murray Las Vegas Showcases, and Gateway Arts Foundation.
+Each year in partnership with the Clark County School District, we co-produce "Sing Out: A Tenor/ Bass Choral Festival" intended to bolster confidence and lifelong love of singing in our community's young men.
+As a GALA (Gay and Lesbian Choruses of America) Chorus, we will again represent Las Vegas and Nevada at GALA Festival 2024 in Minneapolis alongside 15,000+ singers in five days of singing, education, connecting, and creating at the largest LGBTQ choral event in the world.

 The LVMC is a registered 501(c)3 nonprofit organization.